 - At 2 hours drive from Valladolid, El Cuyo, a place so dear to me, the Caribbean of the Yucatan peninsula, is also easy to spot flamingoes early morning or in the evening on the lagoon side of town.

 - On the north coast of Yucatan on the way from Progreso to Chicxulub and all the way to Dzibichaltun, thousands of flamingoes are living in the nearby lagoon.
 No tours are available there as you can watch them from the road.

 - The spectacular IslaHolbox is also home to spectacular flamingoes.
 I have spotted some of them from Coco beach.
 You can see them at the horizon sometimes even arguing among each other apparently, but the water is so shallow that you can get very close.
 However please respect a good distance as they can get nervous and alter their natural behavior.
 They are very shy creatures.
 Let’s respect them.
 After all, we are in their environment.

 - The biosphere of Celestun at 1 drive east of Merida.
-Celestun is a very insignificant town on the north coast of Campeche, but they offer great tours to watch flamingo colonies living in the river, which is also populated by many other bird spices.
+Celestun is a very insignificant town on the north coast of Campeche, but they offer great tours to watch flamingo colonies living in the river, which is also populated by many other bird species.
 If you are a bird lover, that’s where you want to go.

 If you wish to read more I wrote a specific post about all the places where to see the pink flamingos in Latin America.
 Enjoy it!